qaidjoharj53/Student-Management-System/Contributing.md

 ## Getting Started

 1. Fork this repository.

+2. Star this repository.

-2. Clone your forked repository to your local machine.
+3. Clone your forked repository to your local machine.
    `git clone https://github.com/<your username>/Banking_System.git`

 ## Making Changes